Skip to Main Content

 The Working Group is composed of researchers with a wide range of backgrounds, ranging from mathematical physics, through computer science to neuroscience.
 This group is uniquely positioned to address this challenging task, including the computational processing of massive amounts of data that are typical for such neuroscientific investigations.

-Meeting 1 summary.
+Meeting 1 Summary.
 Due to the complexity of the biological system being studied, the brain, a significant portion of the meeting was devoted to understanding current theoretical and experimental research.
 The experimentalists provided detailed reports of recording techniques and neural behavior across multiple brain areas at different levels of abstraction.
 Mechanisms for coding and generation of stimulus responses were examined.
 A novel aspect that emerged from the presentations of the experimentalists is that the representation of the external world in the brain may not be as highly compartmentalized into specific functional areas as is widely thought.
 Rather, representations are distributed widely across the brain.
 The theoreticians and computational modelers presented models of cortical function where the interactions between neural units were determined by properties of the networks that connected these units.
 Techniques for the computation of causal relationships from multivariate neural data were also discussed as were the dynamics of a network of interconnected neurons.
 The main finding from the presentations of the theoreticians is that the structure and evolution of the network determine its function.
 The experimentalists have agreed to make some of their data available to the theoreticians so that network analysis techniques can be applied to these data.
 The group also plans to design an appropriate experiment to test the communication between different cortical areas.
 The next meeting is planned for fall 2010.

 Meeting 2 Summary.
 This meeting focused on the two goals of writing a perspective paper and submitting an NSF/NIH Center Grant proposal.
 The perspective paper will use our unique expertise to delineate major challenges and trends in analyzing cortical networks.
 The target audience consists of neuroscientists, graduate students, decision-makers in funding agencies, and those scientists outside the field who are looking for significant problems to address.
 Specific questions the paper will address include the following.
 How do we probe and measure networks?
 What should we measure, and what are the theoretical considerations that dictate our measurements?
 How do we interpret the activity of an ensemble of neurons?
 The paper will also address challenges facing investigators, such as obtaining longer duration multi-electrode recordings, better data processing, and a data sharing.
 The Group plans to submit the perspective paper to a journal by December 2011.
 Regarding the Center Grant idea, the activity of our group can help shape a proposal to physics in NSF, where they are already investigating the creation of a center where experimentalists, post-docs and other researchers can work synergistically together.
 The next meeting is planned for the first quarter of 2012.

 NIMBioS Working Groups are chosen to focus on major scientific questions at the interface between biology and mathematics.
 NIMBioS is particularly interested in questions that integrate diverse fields, require synthesis at multiple scales, and/or make use of or require development of new mathematical/computational approaches.
-NIMBioS Working Groups are relatively small (10-12 participants, with a maximum of 15), focus on a well-defined topic, and have well-defined goals and metrics of success.
-Working Groups will typically meet 2-4 times over a two-year period, with each meeting lasting 3-5 days; however, the number of participants, number of meetings, and duration of each meeting is flexible, depending on the needs and goals of the Group.
+NIMBioS Working Groups are relatively small (up to 10 participants), focus on a well-defined topic, and have well-defined goals and metrics of success.
+Working Groups will meet up to 3 times over a two-year period, with each meeting lasting up to 2.5 days.